idleberg/web-porridge/README.md

 Usage: `removeItem(key, dot.notation.subkey? = '')`

-Deletes a storage key or any object key through the use of [dot notation][dot-notation] syntax.
+Deletes a single storage key or object key through the use of [dot notation][dot-notation] syntax.

 #### removeItems

 Usage: `removeItems([...])`

-Deletes storage keys or any object key through the use of [dot notation][dot-notation] syntax.
+Deletes storage keys or object keys through the use of [dot notation][dot-notation] syntax.

 **Example:**